Nu-hin/remote_ruby/README.md

 When you call `#remotely` or `RemoteRuby::ExecutionContext#execute`, the passed block source is read and is then transformed to a standalone Ruby script, which also includes serialization/deserialization of local variables and return value, and other features (see [compiler.rb](lib/remote_ruby/compiler.rb) for more detail).

-After that, RemoteRuby opens an SSH connection to the specified host, copies the script to the host (to a temporary file), and then launches runs this script using the Ruby interpreter on the host.
+RemoteRuby then opens an SSH connection to the specified host, copies the script to a temporary file on the host, and launches it remotely using the Ruby interpreter.
 Standard output and standard error streams of SSH client are being captured.
 Standard input is passed to the remote code as well.

 ### Key features